 Active Management Risk.
-The Fund is subject to management risk as an actively-managed investment portfolio.
+The Fund is subject to management risk as an activelymanaged investment portfolio.
 The Adviser's investment decisions about individual securities impact the Fund's ability to achieve its investment objective.
 The Adviser's judgments about the attractiveness and potential appreciation of particular investments in which the Fund invests may prove to be incorrect and there is no guarantee that the Adviser's investment strategy will produce the desired results.

 Other Investment Company Securities Risk.
 When the Fund invests in Underlying Bond Funds, it is subject to the risks associated with those investment companies, (such as the risk that the fund will be concentrated in a particular issuer, market, industry or sector, and therefore will be especially susceptible to loss due to adverse occurrences affecting that issuer, market, industry or sector).
-The Fund may be affected by losses of the Underlying Bond Funds and the level of risk arising from the investment practices of the Underlying Bond Funds (such as the use of derivative transactions by the Underlying Bond Funds).
+The Fund may be affected by losses of the Underlying Bond Funds and the level of risk arising from the investment practices of the Underlying Bond Funds).
 The ability of the Fund to meet its investment objective is affected by the ability of the Underlying Bond Funds to meet their investment objectives.
 The Fund has no control over the investments and related risks taken by the Underlying Bond Funds in which it invests.
 Underlying Bond Funds incur operating expenses that are separate from those of the Fund.
 As a result, the Fund's shareholders will indirectly bear a proportionate share of the operating expenses of the Underlying Bond Funds, in addition to Fund expenses.